pagopa/pagopa-checkout-be-mock/README.md

 | INSTALLMENT_NUMBER_OUT_OF_BOUNDS                   | 51           | 051          |
 | APPLICATION_ERROR                                  | 98           | 098          |
 | TRANSACTION_FAILED                                 | 99           | 099          |

+All values for all of these propertiest out of the ranges listed for each of them will be interpreted as UNDEFINED

+Example: Rpt id to drive Send payment result OK gateway VPOS result code DUPLICATED_ORDER and final status UNAUTHORIZED

+30201672374 (first 11 digits)
+1 (send payment result OK)
+2 (VPOS)
+013 (DUPLICATED ORDER)
+72 (UNAUTHORIZED)
+RPT ID is 302016723741201372

+Example: Rpt id to drive Send payment result UNDEFINED gateway XPAY result code TIMEOUT and final status EXPIRED

+30201672374 (first 11 digits)
+0 (each values different from1 or 2 are ok) (send payment result UNDEFINED) 1 (XPAY)
+005 (TIMEOUT)
+68 (EXPIRED)
+RPT ID is 302016723740100568